telerik/maui-docs/controls/datagrid/cells/mouse-hover-cell.md

 ## Getting the Hovered Cell

 The DataGrid provides a `VisualStateService` property (of type `DataGridVisualStateService`).
-This porperty gets the service that handles visual-state related logic, such as keeping track of the element that the mouse is currently over.
+This property gets the service that handles visual-state related logic, such as keeping track of the element that the mouse is currently over.

 The `DataGridVisualStateService` class encapsulates visual state related logic such as mouse-hovered elements within a `Telerik.Maui.Controls.RadDataGrid` instance.
 This class exposes the `MouseHoverCell` property (`DataGridCellInfo`) which allows you to get the cell that the mouse is currently over.